Why should we get a Co-Ownership Agreement?

 - How to calculate your share of any gain in the property

-It's not just about the deposit
+It's no just about your original deposit

 Protecting your share of the deposit is crucial to any Co-Ownership Agreement, however your ownership share might also change up or down if, for example, you helped pay for an extension which increased the property's value or if you paid more of the mortgage repayment contributions.
-Deciding how much you are due from the sale of the property should also take into consideration how much you have contributed towards:

 If it was your intention to co-own the property, then you should co-own any gain, however it rarely is a 50:50 split.
 In fact most couples share their contributions differently and often one person earns more than the other.